 - Wear a full-face protective face shield

-- Or, use an all in one combination respirator with face shield
+- Or, use an all-in-one combination respirator with a face shield

 - Wear heat and flame-resistant gloves that are designed to be used at high temperatures.
 Be mindful that Kevlar gloves will last for a limited number of firings.
 Read the safety instructions provided by the supplier and replace them as frequently as recommended.

-- Use a higher temperature Kevlar combination fiber mitt handling pottery that are too large to be picked up by tongs.
+- Use a higher temperature Kevlar combination fiber mitt handling pottery that is too large to be picked up by tongs.

 - Don’t wear sandals.
-Weather leather boots or cotton sneakers.
+Wear leather boots or strong shoes if possible.

 - Wear cotton clothes (not nylon which is highly flammable)

 Once you have removed your pottery safety from the kiln, it is time for the fun to start!
 Now you put your hot ceramics into the combustible material.
 You may be wondering, what is the best combustible material to use for raku pottery?
 Well, read on….

 Here are some suggestions for combustible material that can be used in raku firing:

 - Dry leaves

 - Pine needles

 These are suggestions, and really you can use whatever combustible organic material you like.
 You can experiment to find out which you prefer, and of course, which is readily available to you.
 Pine needles, for example, may not be an option if you are based in a city.

 Potters have different techniques and recommendations for using combustible material.
 When burning material touches the pottery it will leave a smoking mark.
 This may be an effect that you like and aim to achieve.
 In this case, it’s a good idea to ensure your combustible material is small.
 If your combustible material is in small pieces, a bigger quantity of it nestles against the pottery surface and burns.